dmontaner-teaching/ngs_software_installation/cutadapt.md

 seems to work fine.

-You can direclty call it or include it in your path.
+You can directly call it or include it in your path.